nuxeo-sandbox/pii-redaction/README.md

 A tab is provided for viewing the detection data.

-A [Layout Block](https://doc.nuxeo.com/studio/ui-designer/#layout-blocks) named `piir-dlp-view` is provided that displays the detection data (can be used in other layouts, just check for the `DataLossPrevention` facet).
+A [Layout Block](https://doc.nuxeo.com/studio/ui-designer/#layout-blocks) named `piir-dlp-view` is provided that displays the detection data (can be used in other layouts, filters for the `DataLossPrevention` facet).